jarlold/ASL-Interpreter/README.md

 appropriate gesture, and press the space bar to print out the vector that represents it.<br><br>

-By default there are only two hand gestures (a peace sign and a thumbs up rotated 90 degrees to the left).
-I have them bound to press the mouse and press the tab button respectively.<br><br>
+By default there are 4 gestures registered, and 3 gestures bound to run xdotool coomands.
+Making a thumb-up and then turning your hand so the thumb points left will press `Tab`, turning it down will press `Mouse 1` and turning it up will press `Return`.<br><br>
+Before performing any gesture, it is best to leave your hand open, like you're waving to the camera.
+That helps get the computer's attention because sometimes he is sleeping.<br><br>

 If you would like to change which device it uses you can consider crying in a corner or maybe unplugging some web cams.